 In NSW, the police may conduct a personal search in any of the following situations:

-- You agree.
+- Where you agree.

-- You are under arrest or in custody.
+- When you are under arrest or in custody.
 You can be searched when you are arrested and again at the police station.
 An authorised police officer can have a doctor examine you (if the examination is relevant to the charge) without your consent.
 Women should only be searched by a female officer or if one is not available, any other female.

-- The police suspect, on reasonable grounds, that you have a dangerous implement or knife.
+- When the police suspect, on reasonable grounds, that you have a dangerous implement or knife.
 If you are a school student at school you can also be required to submit to a search of any bag or other personal effect that you have, and to submit to a search of your locker and anything inside the locker.
 You can nominate an adult (who is at the school) to be present during the search.

-- If you are identified by a sniffer dog.
+- When you are identified by a sniffer dog.
 Dogs can only be used in authorised locations such as in or around pubs or clubs, at sporting events, concerts or on public transport platforms.
 It is grounds for a search if the dog sits down next to you.